 Dr. M seems to be one of the only members of the Watchmen team that actually benefits from the Keene Act, the bill that Nixon passed banning all types of vigilantism.
 He is constantly evolving and by the time we see him in the events of the Watchmen graphic novel, he seems to have outgrown being a hero in the traditional sense.
 This is reflected in the attire he chooses.
 During his branding by the government, he wears a black, full bodysuit.
 When he joins the Watchmen, this has changed to a black leotard.
 Whilst in Vietnam, he has taken to wearing just a black thong.
 Finally, by the time we see him in retirement, he wears nothing at all.

 Although it may not look like it, he does still feel emotions, despite how much he drifts away from mankind and human interaction altogether.
-Ozymandias says that he has studied his limited facial twitches and surmises that he still feels deep emotions but hardly shows them.
-This is why he’s able to manipulate Dr. M into leaving Earth, after Silk Spectre 2 leaves him and then he sets him up to make it look like he gave his ex and a former colleague/friend cancer.
+Ozymandias says that he’s studied his limited facial twitches and surmises that he still feels deep emotions but hardly shows them.
+This is why he’s able to manipulate Dr. M into leaving Earth, after Silk Spectre 2 breaks up with him and he sets him up to make it look like he gave his ex and a former colleague/friend cancer.
 It’s also SS2 who finally convinces him to return to Earth, after Dr. M helps her realise that the Comedian is her father.
 This revelation reminds him of the beauty of humanity, that someone he loves could be born from such a tumultuous relationship.
 This is a deeply touching moment, especially in the film.

 In his Before Watchmen story, we get an expansive, intricate look at how Dr. M perceives his reality.
 This includes the aforementioned nonlinear view of time but also suggests that he can actually see different dimensions as well.
 The narrative cleverly uses the thought experiment of Schrödinger’s cat as an illustration for the quantum mechanics of how he views these.
 It could be that he’s just imagining the alternate realities of what would have happened if he had made different decisions but his use in the The Button and Doomsday Clock confirms that he can indeed travel between dimensions and alter different realities.